Rocky Mountain University of Health Professions: Campus

+Rocky Mountain University of Health Professions is located in Provo, Utah, in the Novell Tower.
+The RMU Health Clinics and additional educational spaces are located in Building 3 of the Timpanogas Technology Campus.

 Housing

 All student housing is off-campus and generally includes apartments and houses for residential students and hotels for non-residential students.
 RMUoHP does not own, operate, or maintain housing facilities for students.

 Academics

-RMUoHP awards 10 graduate and doctoral degrees and 4 certificates and fellowships, including:
+RMU awards 22 graduate and doctoral degrees and 24 certificates and fellowships, including: